Don Plett: Senate career

 On August 27, 2009, the office of Prime Minister Stephen Harper announced that Plett was among nine new appointees to the Senate.
 His is one of many appointments made in thanks to service to the governing Conservative Party.
 Other appointees include Carolyn Stewart-Olsen, the prime minister's former press secretary, and Doug Finley, former Conservative Party chair.

 Senator Plett was appointed Opposition Whip for the Conservative Senate Caucus and serves on the Standing Senate Committee on Legal & Constitutional Affairs and Agriculture & Forestry.
 He is also Chair of the Advisory Working Group tasked with studying and recommending changes to the Senate's administrative rules.

-Plett serves as co-chair of the Canada-China Legislative Association a non-partisan forum established in 1998 for the discussion of bilateral and multilateral issues concerning Canada and the People's Republic of China.
+Plett served as co-chair of the Canada-China Legislative Association a non-partisan forum established in 1998 for the discussion of bilateral and multilateral issues concerning Canada and the People's Republic of China.
 On 1 October 2014 the Canada-China Foreign Investment Promotion and Protection Agreement (FIPA) came into force.
 This date was announced by International Trade Minister Ed Fast in a news release on 12 September 2014.

 In a rare move Plett spoke out against the motion into the Senate to suspend Mike Duffy, Pamela Wallin and Patrick Brazeau without pay before a single charge had been laid.
 Plett, calling on fairness and justice, argued, "Honourable Senators, just because something is within our rights, does not make it the right thing to do."
 National Post journalist observed that Don Plett, the owner of a plumbing business from Landmark, Manitoba, is representative of the base of the Conservative party.

 In 2017, Plett defended fellow Conservative Senator Lynn Beyak following Beyak's controversial statements in support of Canadian Indian residential schools.

 In 2019, Plett was elected by colleagues as the Leader of the Opposition in the Senate, succeeding Larry Smith.

 In 2020, Pletts voiced support for Donald Trump and the Republican Party in the 2020 United States presidential election and Senate elections.

-In December 2020, Plett vacationed to Mexico during the COVID-19 pandemic, despite government warnings advising against such trips.
+In December 2020, Plett vacationed in Mexico during the COVID-19 pandemic, despite government warnings advising against such trips.
 Plett returned to Canada on December 31 after reconsidering his decision.
-Earlier that year he'd co-signed a directive barring all MPs and senators from travelling outside Canada as part of interparliamentary delegations.
+Earlier that year he had co-signed a directive barring all MPs and senators from travelling outside Canada as part of interparliamentary delegations.

+Plett ceased to be a senator on May 14, 2025, upon reaching the mandatory retirement age of 75 years old for Canadian senators.